Nightxade/ctf-writeups/_writeups/2024/UIUCTF-2024/crypto/naptime.md

 $$(\text{new } a_i) = (\text{old } a_i) * W \; (mod \; M)$$

-Now, here's where this cryptosystem slightly differs from the normal Merkle-Hellman cryptosystem.
-It randomly shuffles the public key around, and keeps this permutation information private.
+Now, after this is where this cryptosystem slightly differs from the normal Merkle-Hellman cryptosystem.
+It randomly shuffles the public key around, making this shuffled public key the new public key, and keeps this permutation information private.

 ### encrypting